The Strangest Thing Just Happened

 Transwoman – Guy who lives a lie

-Transphobia – Fear of speaking out against the lies and self-deception of harmful reductive stereotypes
+Transphobia – Fear of speaking out against the lies and self-deception of harmful reductive stereotypes, opposed to gaslighting

 Woman – Biological adult female